PraiseXI/Dad-Joke-Chrome-Extension/README.md

 # Dad-Joke-Chrome-Extension
-My first chrome extension to randomly generate a randomised joke from a chrome extension
+My first chrome extension to randomly generate a joke from a chrome extension